Strawberry Protein Mousse Pie

 - Preheat the oven to 350°F (175°C) and line a springform with baking parchment.

-- Bake the crust in the preheated oven for about 14-18 minutes, or until it turns golden brown, cover with aluminium foil, and bake for another 15-20min., until crunchy and dry.
+- Bake the crust in the preheated oven for about 14-18 minutes, or until it turns golden brown.

 - Once the crust is done baking, remove it from the oven and let it cool completely.
 Do not take out of the springform, as you will need it to hold the mousse until it’s firmed up.